makipom/BlueArchive-Cursors/README.md

 Cursors made to complement the design tones of the smartphone game [`Blue Archive`](https://en.wikipedia.org/wiki/Blue_Archive), as well as other official sources connected to it.

+As you can see from the version number - this is an early release; probably will have to rework some of them from the ground up when time comes.

 ## Installation
 * Right click the `Install.inf` file and choose `Install` option in the context menu;
 * Choose the cursor set in the Windows cursor settings.